kcm2/ab/references/angelbeatshd.rst

 -----------

 * Hinata suggests talking to Shiina peacefully.
 He asks who she is and and if she is friends with Kanade/student council president.
 * Shiina swipes, and Yuri gets knocked down.
-Shiina approches her and is going to stab Yuri.
+Shiina approaches her and is going to stab Yuri.
 * Hinata says something cringy and it gets Shiina's attention.
 She moves fast and cuts off his arm.
 He tells Yuri to run.
 * **Cut to another view**, Chaa and Ooyama find Noda.
 Noda runs and Chaa explains that Yuri/Hinata have gone to Shiina.
 * Noda is shocked at this and he runs off to go help them.